trisell/aquaponics/tube_design.md

-# Shipping Container Aeroponics Tube Design
+# Shipping Container Aquaponics Tube Design

 Centeralized plan to create a vertical aeroponics tube system.
 This system is designed to mimic the system in the [Freight Farms](http://www.freightfarms.com/ "Freight Farms"), but will be completely aeroponic.